-Awhile back I was reading a homemaking book from the 50′s and there the author mentioned using a sewing apron and it got me thinking how useful a sewing apron would actually be.
-So finally this past week I whipped one up…and it’s AWESOME.
+A while back I was reading a homemaking book from the 50’s and the author of the book mentioned the use of a sewing apron.
+It got me thinking about how useful an apron for sewing would actually be, so finally this past week I whipped one up…and it’s AWESOME.

 Here’s what you’ll need to make one:

-Next I added two pieces (of some Alexander Henry fabric that I love) to different areas of the apron.
+- Next I added two pieces of fabric to different areas of the apron.
 The fabric has no point.
 It’s just there to look cute and to give me an excuse to buy it.

 - Then I added the measuring tape.
 You can see from the picture above that the measuring tape has been sewn on upside down.
 I did this on purpose.
 That way when I’m sitting down at my sewing machine and I need to see a quick measurement the tape is right there on my lap and facing the right way.
 I also added another stretch of the measuring tape across the top just for decoration.